doehm/eyedroppeR/README.md

 `eyedroppeR` allows you to choose an image, plot it and click on the image to return the hex codes of the selected pixel.

+There are a few ways to get colours from an image but this aims is to provide a simple, no fuss approach to get the hex codes into R.

 ## Installation

 ``` r